 “There is this undercurrent of a feeling like you’re prostituting yourself in order to get ahead because, let’s be real, if you’re dating someone powerful, it can open doors for you.
 And that’s what women who make the calculation to play the game want, but they don’t know all the risks associated with it,” one anonymous female entrepreneur tells Chang.
 “If you do participate in these sex parties, don’t ever think about starting a company or having someone invest in you.
 Those doors get shut.
 But if you don’t participate, you’re shut out.
 You’re damned if you do, damned if you don’t.”

 Brotopia may well prove to be the book of the moment.
 Silicon Valley has long had a reputation for lacking female founders and venture capital partners.
 But in 2017, allegations of sexual harassment burst into plain view as a number of victims went public with accusations.
 These included the blog post by Susan Fowler, a former Uber engineer who detailed her own experience with sexual harassment at the company while indicting a broader culture that protected executives accused of harassment.
 That would be one of many reasons CEO Travis Kalanick was ousted a few months later.
-And over the course over the year, as the #MeToo movement began to ripple across the entertainment world, big Silicon Valley names were accused of sexual harassment, including David Drummond of Google, influential tech blogger Robert Scoble, Justin Caldbeck of Binary Capital, and Shervin Pishevar from Sherpa Capital and Hyperloop One.
+And over the course over the year, as the #MeToo movement began to ripple across the entertainment world, big Silicon Valley names were accused of sexual harassment, influential tech blogger Robert Scoble, Justin Caldbeck of Binary Capital, and Shervin Pishevar from Sherpa Capital and Hyperloop One.

 Chang’s book appears to pick up that baton and run with it.
 “Vastly outnumbered, women face toxic workplaces rife with discrimination and sexual harassment, where investors take meetings in hot tubs and colleagues network over lunch at the local strip club,” reads the book’s description on Amazon.